dracupid/nobone/readme.md

 ## FAQ

+0. Why the compiler doesn't work properly?

+  > Please delete the `.nobone` cache directory, and try again.

 0. How to view the documentation with TOC (table of contents) or offline?

   > If you have installed nobone globally,